peter/versioned/README.md

 ### Dynamic Model Schemas

+* OK! init-models needs to do two things:
+  * apply schemas to src-models
+  * create models with base_model (filter :base_model db-models)
-* app/models needs to be an atom that we can update when the database changes
+* OK! app/models needs to be an atom that we can update when the database changes
-* init-models needs to get all published schemas from the database and merge those into the models from the config updated-schema (merge-schemas (:schema doc) schema) updated-models (assoc-in models [(:type model) :schema] updated-schema)
+* OK! init-models needs to get all published schemas from the database and merge those into the models from the config updated-schema (merge-schemas (:schema doc) schema) updated-models (assoc-in models [(:type model) :schema] updated-schema)